 South Carolina Sup.
-Ct.: right to counsel in sex offender commitment cases
+Court: right to counsel in sex offender commitment cases

 While a state may have many statutes, court decisions, or court rules governing appointment of counsel for a particular subject area, a "Key Development" is a statute/decision/rule that prevails over the others (example: a state high court decision finding a categorical right to counsel in guardianships cases takes precedence over a statute saying appointment in guardianship cases is discretionary).

-In In re Chapman, 2017 S.C.
-LEXIS 29 (S.C.
+In In re Chapman, 796 S.E.2d 843 (S.C.
 2017), the court held that while South Carolina provides a statutory right to counsel for all stages of sex offender commitment proceedings, “we find section 44-48-90's right to counsel is not merely a statutory right, but also a constitutional one arising under the Fourteenth Amendment and the South Carolina Constitution.”

 The court relied in part on Vitek v.
 Jones, 445 U.S. 480, 491-92 (1980), a plurality decision that held prisoners being transferred involuntarily to mental health facilities had the right to legal assistance (but not necessarily counsel), as well as decisions from the supreme courts in Kansas and Virginia finding a right to counsel in sex offender commitments.
 The court added that this constitutional right to counsel included the right to effective assistance of counsel, but that such claims had to be raised in habeas proceedings rather than on direct appeal.
 It then held that since normally there is no right to appointed counsel in habeas proceedings (whether criminal or civil),